Rabbi Akiva: Early years

-A different tradition narrates that at the age of 40, Akiva attended the academy of his native town, Lod, presided over by Eliezer ben Hurcanus.
-Hurcanus was a neighbour of Yosef, the father of Akiva.
+A different tradition narrates that, at the age of 40, Akiva attended the academy of his native town, Lod, presided over by Eliezer ben Hurcanus.
+Hurcanus was a neighbour of Joseph, the father of Akiva.
 The fact that Eliezer was his first teacher, and the only one whom Akiva later designates as "rabbi", is of importance in settling the date of Akiva's birth.
 These legends set the beginning of his years of study at about 75–80.

 Besides Eliezer, Akiva studied under Joshua ben Hananiah and Nachum Ish Gamzu.
-He was on equal footing with Gamaliel II, whom he met later.
+According to the Jerusalem Talmud, R. Joshua ordained Akiva as his fellow-student, presumably with semikhah.
+Akiva was on equal footing with Gamaliel II, whom he later met.
 Rabbi Tarfon was considered as one of Akiva's masters, but the pupil outranked his teacher and he became one of Akiva's greatest admirers.
 Akiva remained in Lod as long as Eliezer dwelt there, and then moved his own school to Beneberak.
 Akiva also lived for some time at Ziphron, modern Zafran near Hamath.